SVDinsTN: A Tensor Network Paradigm for Efficient Structure Search from Regularized Modeling Perspective: Abstract

 \section{Abstract}

-Tensor network (TN) representation is a powerful technique for data analysis and machine learning.
-It practically involves a challenging TN structure search (\textit{TN-SS}) problem, which aims to search for the optimal structure to achieve a compact representation.
-Existing TN-SS methods mainly adopt a \textit{bi-level} optimization method that leads to excessive computational costs due to repeated structure evaluations.
-To address this issue, we propose an efficient integrated (\textit{single-level}) method named SVD-inspired TN decomposition (SVDinsTN), eliminating the need for repeated tedious structure evaluation.
-By inserting a diagonal factor for each edge of the fully-connected TN, we calculate TN cores and diagonal factors simultaneously, with \textit{factor sparsity} revealing the most compact TN structure.
-Experimental results on real-world data demonstrate that SVDinsTN achieves approximately $10^2\sim{}10^3$~times acceleration in runtime compared to the existing TN-SS methods while maintaining a comparable level of representation ability.
+Tensor network (TN) representation is a powerful technique for computer vision and machine learning.
+TN structure search (TN-SS) aims to search for a customized structure to achieve a compact representation, which is a challenging NP-hard problem.
+Recent ``sampling-evaluation''-based methods require sampling an extensive collection of structures and evaluating them one by one, resulting in prohibitively high computational costs.
+To address this issue, we propose a novel TN paradigm, named SVD-inspired TN decomposition (SVDinsTN), which allows us to efficiently solve the TN-SS problem from a regularized modeling perspective, eliminating the repeated structure evaluations.
+To be specific, by inserting a diagonal factor for each edge of the fully-connected TN, SVDinsTN allows us to calculate TN cores and diagonal factors simultaneously, with the factor sparsity revealing a compact TN structure.
+In theory, we prove a convergence guarantee for the proposed method.
+Experimental results demonstrate that the proposed method achieves approximately $100\!\sim{}\!1000$ times acceleration compared to the state-of-the-art TN-SS methods while maintaining a comparable level of representation ability.